alexjvr1/VelocityUCL/KaitlynNotes/README.md

    - change vmem to h_vmem for compatibility to UCL server
    - changed the pathway for 01a_museum_catadapt_reads to local/... but error of No such file or directory still for 01a_museum2_catadapt_reads
    - changed walltime to h_rt in the scheduler descriptive
-   - qsub the job after deleting path for 01a_museum2_catadapt_reads which does create 33 sample files but no log files nano
+   - qsub the job after deleting path for 01a_museum2_catadapt_reads which does create 33 sample files but no log files